bensmiley/Chatcat/README.md

 Chatcat
 =======

-Developer tools and plugins for Chatcat instant messenger
+Developer tools and plugins for Chatcat instant messenger.